encounterplus/encounterplus/docs/battle-map.md

 * **Walls & Obstacles** - walls, doors and other obstacles used in [Line of Sight](line-of-sight).
 * **Walkable Floors** - used for pathfinding and walls generator.

+## Token Visibility

+Token visibility can be configured in Settings: Visible Tokens.

 ## Scrolling and Zooming

 1. Tap ![move][icon-move].